 While filming an aerial stunt for The Grim Game, two biplanes collided in mid-air, with a stuntman, Robert Kennedy, doubling Houdini dangling by a rope from one of the planes.
 Publicity was geared heavily toward promoting this dramatic "caught on film" moment, claiming it was Houdini himself dangling from the plane.
 Houdini never denied it.

 Houdini threw himself into the task of debunking fraudulent mediums with great energy.
-He attended séances in disguise and broke them up at key points; wrote exposés for newspapers; denounced mediums from the stage and demonstrated how they performed their tricks; and even employed a private "secret service" of agents who attended séances and collected information for him.
+He made two nationwide lecture tours in 1924 demonstrating the methods of frauds.
+He attended séances in disguise; wrote exposés for newspapers; denounced mediums from the stage; and even employed a private "secret service" of agents who attended séances and collected information for him.
 He offered $10,000 to any medium who could produce phenomena he could not explain, and also joined several committees of investigators, including a committee for Scientific American magazine.
-In 1925 he championed a bill before Congress to outlaw fortune telling in the District of Columbia (it didn't pass).
-Houdini's exposés brought him renewed fame, while they drew the ire of Spiritualists who, by the time of his death, had mounted a total of $2 million worth of lawsuits against him.
+In 1926 he championed a bill before Congress to outlaw fortune telling in the District of Columbia (it didn't pass).
+Houdini's exposés brought him renewed fame, but drew the ire of Spiritualists who, by the time of his death, had mounted a total of $2 million worth of lawsuits against him.

 Houdini's most famous encounter was with Mina "Margery" Crandon, an attractive Boston socialite who performed séances in the nude and produced "ectoplasm" from her nether regions.
 When Houdini learned that Scientific American was about to reward her the prize for legitimate phenomena, he cancelled his theater engagements and rushed to Boston to sit with her.
 In a series of highly contentious and controversial séances, Houdini exposed her methods, and even constructed a special box to contain her.
 Despite this, her supporters, including Sir Arthur Conan Doyle, continued to believe she was genuine.
 Margery’s foul-mouthed “spirit guide” Walter predicted Houdini's death within a year.